xaviervia/washington/README.md

 Washington tests are written using only `assert`, because of course.

-To run the tests you need to have CoffeeScript installed.
-Clone the repo and
+To run the tests, clone this repo and run:
-run:

 ```
-> sudo npm install -g coffee-script
+npm install
-> sudo npm link
-> npm test
+npm test
 ```

 License